TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 These entities can then be accessed *manually* or *automatically*:

-* **Manually:** You can easily add as many *Dashboards* to *Home Assistant* as you may need. *Dashboards* enable you to *manually* interact with devices.
+* **Manually:** You can add as many *Dashboards* to *Home Assistant* as you need. *Dashboards* enable you to *manually* interact with devices.
 Each *dashboard* is composed of graphical *user controls* that are tied to one or more *entities*.
 For example, the entity representing a *temperature sensor* can be tied to a *gauge* or a *graph*.
 Likewise, an entity representing a *button* or *switch* can be tied to a *GPIO* that may control a relais.
 * **Automatically:** Entities can also be accessed from within *automation scripts*. *Home Assistant* runs these scripts when the defined *conditions* are met.
-For example, when you tie the entity representing a *temperature sensor* to an automation script, you could define a condition to be a "temperature reading greater than 25 degree celsius", and when the condition is met, the script automatically targets another entity representing an *electric plug* that turns on the *air conditioning*.
+For example, when you tie the entity representing a *temperature sensor* to an automation script, you could define a condition to be a "temperature reading greater than 25 degree celsius", and when the condition is met, the script automatically targets another entity in a completely different device, i.e. an entity representing an *electric plug* that turns on the *air conditioning*.